 A Fluorescence Microscopy Toolkit for Whole-Volume, Subcellular Visualization of Large 3D cell Models

-Live Webinar on May 14th, 2026.
+This event was held live on May 14th, 2026.

 Spheroids are self-assembling, 3D cell aggregates that mimic the microenvironment of human tissues and are emerging as next-generation preclinical models in drug development and regenerative medicine.

-Dr. Nugawela will cover:
+Dr. Nugawela covered:

 -